Iran and the 1979 Revolution

 A haven for non-conformist leftist activists and intellectuals, Pighām-i Imrūz was banned alongside Ahangar and Ayandegan in the first wave of clampdowns on the press by the new Islamic Republic during the summer of 1979.

-Pīrūzī - Coming soon
+Pīrūzī - NEW

 Pīrūzī was a short lived news magazine founded by veteran journalists, many of whom came from the mass circulation newspaper Kayhān.
 The main editor of the newspaper was Mehdi Sahabi, a Kayhān staff reporter who was expelled from the paper alongside other secular leaning colleagues when the newspaper was taken over by pro-Ayatollah Khomeini supporters in the spring of 1979.

 Pīrūzī features satirical commentary which follows a general left leaning but independent slant, particularly on issues such as the situation in Iranian Kurdistan or relations with the United States.
 Pīrūzī was published in six issues in 1980 before being forced to suspend publication due to political pressure.

 The organ of the eponymous political movement, Rāh-i Kārgar (Worker’s Way) was a Marxist publication of a group of academically-oriented intellectuals who formed the group in 1979 as an attempt to introduce and propagate the theories of prominent thinkers such as Poulantzas.

 Alongside the main publication, Rāh-i Kārgar published several special analyses of the political system, one of which achieved notoriety and was titled Fashism: Kabus ya Vaqiyat?
 [Fascism: Dream or Reality?].